-The shine is fading: The two tech giants Tesla and Apple are now falling behind in the “Magnificent Seven” – Image: Xpert.Digital
+The shine is fading: Tech giants Tesla and Apple have fallen behind in the "Magnificent Seven" rankings – Image: Xpert.Digital

-The "Magnificent Seven" refers to the seven most valuable technology companies in the United States, which together account for a significant portion of global market capitalization.
+The “Magnificent Seven” refers to the seven most valuable technology companies in the USA, which together account for a significant portion of global market capitalization.
 This group consists of Apple, Microsoft, Alphabet (Google), Amazon, Meta (Facebook), Nvidia, and Tesla.
-The term was coined by Bank of America in 2023 and refers to the 1960s Western film of the same name to underscore the exceptional position of these companies.
+The term was coined by Bank of America in 2023 and references the 1960s Western film of the same name to emphasize the exceptional position of these companies.

-These seven tech giants have a combined market capitalization of over $18.7 trillion and account for approximately 35 percent of the S&P 500.
-Their dominance is evident not only in their sheer size, but also in their influence on the overall market.
-When these companies deliver strong results, they pull entire indices along with them – conversely, their weaknesses can weigh on the entire market.
+These seven tech giants together have a market capitalization of over $18.7 trillion and make up about 35 percent of the S&P 500.
+Their dominance is evident not only in their sheer size but also in their influence on overall market performance.
+When these companies deliver strong results, they lift entire indices – conversely, their weaknesses can weigh on the entire market.

-How did the group divide itself into frontrunners, midfield and laggards?
+How did the group divide itself into frontrunners, midfielders, and laggards?

 The pioneers: Microsoft, Nvidia and Meta

-Microsoft has emerged as the clear winner, becoming the second company after Nvidia to reach a market capitalization of over $4 trillion in July 2025.
-The company is benefiting massively from its Azure cloud business, which saw 33 percent growth.
-Its close partnership with OpenAI and the integration of AI into Office products have given Microsoft a leading position in the AI space.
+Microsoft has established itself as a clear winner, reaching a market capitalization of over $4 trillion in July 2025, becoming only the second company after Nvidia to achieve this.
+The company is benefiting massively from its Azure cloud business, which saw growth of 33 percent.
+Its close partnership with OpenAI and the integration of AI into Office products have secured Microsoft a leading position in the field of AI.

-Meta is surprising with impressive business figures and one of the most favorable price-to-earnings ratios (P/E) within the group at around 21.
-The company recorded revenue growth of 22 percent and is benefiting from steadily rising advertising revenues.
-CEO Mark Zuckerberg has formulated the vision of making "personal superintelligence accessible to everyone."
+Meta has surprised with impressive financial results and one of the most favorable price-to-earnings ratios (P/E ratios) within its group, at around 21.
+The company recorded revenue growth of 22 percent and is benefiting from steadily increasing advertising revenue.
+CEO Mark Zuckerberg has formulated the vision of making “personal superintelligence accessible to everyone.”.

-Nvidia dominates the AI chip market and is the world's most valuable company with a market capitalization of over $4.4 trillion.
-Revenue grew 78 percent to $39.3 billion last quarter.
+Nvidia dominates the AI chip market and, with a market capitalization of over $4.4 trillion, is the world's most valuable company.
+Revenue grew by 78 percent to $39.3 billion in the last quarter.

-Alphabet and Amazon are solidly positioned in the middle of the pack, but are being held back by internal challenges.
-Alphabet is battling growing competition in the search engine business from AI-powered alternatives like ChatGPT.
-Amazon's cloud division, AWS, is growing at 17 percent, slower than Microsoft's Azure.
+Alphabet and Amazon are in the solid middle of the pack, but are being held back by internal challenges.
+Alphabet is struggling with growing competition in the search engine business from AI-powered alternatives like ChatGPT.
+Amazon's cloud division, AWS, is growing at a slower rate of 17 percent than Microsoft's Azure.

-Apple is struggling with a P/E ratio of 29 (its share price is 29 times earnings per share) and stagnating iPhone sales.
-The import tariffs imposed by Trump are particularly burdening the company, as it is heavily dependent on production in China.
-Its innovative strength is increasingly being questioned, and the company has yet to present a clear AI strategy.
+Apple is struggling with a P/E ratio of 29 (the stock price is 29 times higher than earnings per share) and stagnant iPhone sales.
+The import tariffs introduced by Trump are particularly burdensome for the company, as it is heavily reliant on production in China.
+Its innovative capacity is increasingly being questioned, and the company has yet to present a clear AI strategy.

-Tesla is facing major challenges.
-The company reported a 12 percent decline in revenue and a 16 percent drop in profits.
-Doubts are growing about its successful transformation from an automaker to an AI hardware company.
+Tesla faces its biggest challenges yet.
+The company reported a 12 percent drop in revenue and a 16 percent decline in profit.
+Doubts are growing about its ability to successfully transform from an automaker into an AI hardware company.

 What role does the interdependence of companies play?

-The interdependence of the tech giants poses a significant risk.
-Microsoft's growth relies heavily on partners like Meta and OpenAI, which in turn rely on Microsoft's Azure infrastructure.
-These interdependencies mean that problems in one area can quickly spread to others.
+The mutual dependence of the tech giants poses a significant risk.
+Microsoft's growth relies heavily on partners like Meta and OpenAI, who in turn depend on Microsoft's Azure infrastructure.
+These interconnections mean that problems in one area can quickly spread to others.

 This is particularly evident in the relationship between Microsoft and OpenAI.
-Despite an investment of over $13 billion, tensions are growing between the partners.
+Despite an investment of over 13 billion US dollars, tensions are increasing between the partners.
 OpenAI is trying to reduce its dependence on Microsoft and has also been using Google Cloud since January 2025.

-This dependency is also evident in the hardware: Virtually all major AI developments rely on Nvidia chips.
+This dependence is also evident in the hardware: virtually all major AI developments rely on Nvidia's chips.
 This makes Nvidia the quiet king of the AI revolution, but also creates a critical dependency for the entire industry.

 Microsoft: The platform giant